romanenko/covid19-safety-information/docs/docs/wit-ai.md

 title: Training Wit.ai
 ---

-[Wit.ai](http://wit.ai/) is a tool to build an open source chatbot with advanced natural language(speech or messages) processing, or NLP.
+[Wit.ai](http://wit.ai/) is a platform to help building conversational interfaces with advanced Natural Language Processing, (NLP) capabilities.

-Let's start by signing up for Wit.ai account and creating the App.
+Let's start by signing up for Wit.ai account and creating the app.
 After you signed up, you will see Wit.ai main page.
-Click "New App" to create an app.
+Click **"New App"** to create an app.

 ![../static/img/article/Screen_Shot_2020-10-25_at_2.56.48_PM.png](../static/img/article/Screen_Shot_2020-10-25_at_2.56.48_PM.png)